-An ‘M’ symbol in the Layers sidebar indicates that the layer has a mask applied.
+An ‘M’ symbol is visible in the Layers sidebar to indicate the layer has a mask applied.

 This means the Synced layer does not have its own state machine definition at all - instead, it is an instance of the source of the synced layer.
 Any changes you make to the layout or structure of the state machine in the synced layer view (eg, adding/deleting states or transitions) is done to the source of the synced layer.
 The only changes that are unique to the synced layer are the selected animations used within each state.

 The Timing checkbox allows the animator to adjust how long each animation in synced layers takes, determined by the weight.
 If Timing is unselected then animations on the synced layer will be adjusted.
 The adjustment will be stretched to the length of the animation on the original layer.
 If the option is selected the animation length will be a balance for both animations, based on weight.
 In both cases (chosen and not chosen) the animator adjusts the length of the animations.
 If not chosen then the original layer is the sole master.
 If chosen, it is then a compromise.